-The war ended in Europe on May 8th, 1945 and while victory in the Pacific didn’t come until the surrender ceremonies aboard the battleship Missouri on September 2nd, Australian racing had burgeoned throughout the year.
+The war ended in Europe on 8 May 1945 and while victory in the Pacific didn’t come until the surrender ceremonies aboard the battleship Missouri on 2 September, Australian racing had burgeoned throughout the year.
 Nearly all of the wartime restrictions had been abolished by Derby Day, including those on interstate transport before the spring meetings; but a persistent drought contributed to a fodder shortage, and as a result, the numbers of horses permitted to race in Victoria and NSW were drastically reduced.
 It was one thing for wartime restrictions to be lifted, it was another to return to normalcy after the upheaval of wartime legislation.
 A number of controversial issues confronted the Australian Jockey Club.
 Immediate lobbying began for the restoration of Wednesday racing in the metropolitan area, the prime movers in this direction being the Sydney Turf Club and the Owners and Trainers Association.
-While fodder restrictions meant the restriction couldn’t be lifted overnight, concerns for worker absenteeism and objections by religious bodies were to delay the resumption of Wednesday racing until the 1950’s.
-When the World War II ended the State Government had only approved licences for 34 meetings during the previous year compared to more than 150 such meetings the A.J.C. would be seeking.
+While fodder restrictions meant the restriction couldn’t be lifted overnight, concerns for worker absenteeism and objections by religious bodies were to delay the resumption of Wednesday racing until the 1950s.
+When World War II ended the State Government had only approved licences for 34 meetings during the previous year compared to more than 150 such meetings the A.J.C. would be seeking.
 Moreover, the end of international military hostilities saw the resumption of domestic political hostilities between country clubs and provincial racing, one fearing competition from the other.
-The debate also resumed over the matter of the established clubs securing control of the provincial courses, or the prospect of new non-proprietory organisations being granted licences for such tracks.
+The debate also resumed over the matter of the established clubs securing control of the provincial courses, or the prospect of new non-proprietary organisations being granted licences for such tracks.
 Breeders, of course, sought as much racing as possible as soon as conditions allowed.

 The reason they went so cheaply was that they were by Bonnement, a very ordinary stallion by Tracery, although it was their female line that convinced Clive they were worth a risk.
 Their dam was We Two by Saltash from Trois by The Welkin from Teppo, and hence they tapped into one of the best female lines in the Australian Stud Book.
 Only Us cost 100 guineas and in time would produce Havoc by Ajax, on whom Darby Munro would win the A.J.C.
 Breeders’ Plate in 1945.
 But the one that concerns us in this chapter was her younger sister, who was only two at the time and unnamed.
 Costing 210 guineas, she was ultimately registered as Complete and was to be the mother of the 1945 A.J.C. and V.R.C.
 Derby winner, Magnificent, the chestnut colt who sold for 2050 guineas at those 1944 Easter Sales.

-On pedigree and price, this latest blueblood was entirely different to the class of racehorse the 54-year-old Croall was accustomed to during his life on the racecourse.
+On pedigree and price, this latest blueblood was entirely different from the class of racehorse to which the 54-year-old Croall had become accustomed during his life on the racecourse.
+Like McLauchlan, Croall too was Scottish, a mediaeval surname deriving from the Kincardineshire region.
 Apprenticed as a jockey at the age of fourteen, Croall had encountered little success in the saddle before increasing weight forced a switch to the training ranks.
 For almost the next thirty years, Croall was part of the flotsam and jetsam of the racecourse, battling to eke out a living from slow horses and slower-paying clients, and not many of them at that.
 By prodigies of industry and hard work, and a keen judgement of horseflesh even when contained by a limited budget, Croall gradually began to acquire a reputation.
 The first decent horse he had was Castle Frontenac, which he trained for the Buxton family.
 The horse won his way through the grades before graduating in open company annexing a Winter Cup at Victoria Park and the Comfort Funds Cup at Randwick, as well as running second in a Squatters’ Handicap.

 But more significantly for this story, as a juvenile, she managed to bring off a good thing in a nursery handicap at Randwick in June 1943 at odds of 20/1!
-Such success confirmed McLauchlan’s faith in Croall and the publican was cashed-up when the Easter sales rolled around the following year, and he hit the jackpot with Magnificent.
+Such success confirmed McLauchlan’s faith in Croall and the publican was cashed up when the Easter sales rolled around the following year, and he hit the jackpot with Magnificent.
 The colt showed promise from his very first track trials, although Croall was shrewd enough to disguise his ability from the touts.
 After a particularly satisfying gallop in late September 1944, Croall went to the Brighton Hotel and sought out McLauchlan.
 He declared: “Sandy, I’ve come to tell you that we’re going to win the Breeders’ Plate.
 I’ve tried your horse this morning, and he can’t lose.”
+Och aye!
 Now, this is the sort of intelligence that is music to an owner’s ears.

 The Sires’ Produce Stakes that year at Randwick gripped the public imagination more than most recent runnings.
 Despite his Breeders’ Plate victory in the spring, Magnificent was preferred in the betting by the Agincourt filly, Courtship, trained by Frank Dalton at Randwick and unbeaten in her only five appearances, including the December Stakes by eight lengths and the Kirkham Stakes by three.
 Consequently, McLauchlan and Croall were able to get fives on course, although they wouldn’t have given twopence for their chances in the running.
 The course was soft as a result of recent rains, yet Courtship still tried to run them ragged.
 Magnificent, in only his third public outing and on shifting ground to which he was not accustomed, proved awkward to handle.
 The horse was down on his nose at the five; and ran into a series of checks after that, but when Courtship floundered in the final furlong, the gallant son of Ajax affirmed his class by getting up in the last stride to win by a head from Lucky Stream, with Courtship a half-head away third.